SUPScientist/supscientist.github.io/about.md

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

 I work and play where the ocean meets the land.
 I’m a coastal oceanographer, paddleboarder, surfer, rower, sailor, teacher, and learner.
-Humans have always thought of coasts as playgrounds but we’ve more recently recognized that we also treat them as dumping grounds for our trash, (micro-)plastics, (treated) sewage, and CO_2, to name a few.
+Humans have always thought of coasts as playgrounds but we’ve more recently recognized that we also treat them as dumping grounds for our trash, (micro-)plastics, (treated) sewage, and CO<sub>2</sub>, to name a few.
 I study coastal waters because I want to protect them.
 For myself and for you.
 And for many generations to come.

 ### Watersports and Oceanography
 Click to access an interactive map of data I collected from a stand-up paddleboard on World Oceans Day 2015!